 Taken these two recipes together and my own fond memories of it in Texas, I’m sharing an easy but flavor packed version Mexican corn salsa.
 Here’s what you’ll need:

-- Fresh Sweet White Corn – right off the cob when in season or frozen
+- Fresh Sweet White Corn – right off the cob when in season

 - Red Onion

 - Green Bell Pepper

 - Jalapeño Peppers